 - “Best” for organizations that have a more mature risk management strategy

-1. Understand the Risks
+1. Understand the risks

-- First risk: malware — this is likley what comes to mind when you think of cybersecurity threats.
+- First risk: malware — this is likely what comes to mind when you think of cybersecurity threats.
 Malware is an umbrella term for “malicious software,” including ransomware, spyware and viruses.
 Malware can find its way onto your network via malicious links in emails or on web pages.